INTRODUCTION TO STUDIES

 Applying to the Master's Degree Programme in Human Technology Interaction makes sense for a person who wants to improve things in the area of technology and who has an applicable background.
 All of our students have visual or technical design skills or understanding about human needs or behavior.

-For more information on applying, visit UTA page for MDP in Human-Technology Interaction.
+For more information on applying, visit the page for International Master's Programmes at Tampere University.
 For information on study periods etc., continue scrolling down, and also check the menu.

 Many work opportunities are available for graduates of the programme.
 Some of the possible future careers include working as